Spaces of norms, determinant of cohomology and Fekete points in non-Archimedean geometry: Transfinite diameter and Fekete points

-We consider in this section a \emph{polarized endomorphism} $f$ of $(X,L)$, \ie a morphism $f:X\to X$ together with the data of an isomorphism $f^*L\simeq d L$ for some positive integer $d>1$.
-Since $f^*L$ is ample and $f$ is necessarily proper, $(f^*L)^n=d^n(L^n)$ implies that $f$ is finite (and flat, as $X$ is assumed to be smooth), of degree $d^n$.
+In this section, we assume that $L$ is an ample line bundle on $X$, and consider a \emph{polarized endomorphism} $f$ of $(X,L)$, \ie a morphism $f:X\to X$ together with the data of an isomorphism $f^\star L\simeq d L$ for some positive integer $d>1$.
+Since $f^\star L$ is ample and $(f^\star L)^n=d^n(L^n)$, $f$ is finite, of degree $d^n$.
 By Theorem~\ref{thm:del}, we thus have a canonical isomorphism

-which combines with the given isomorphism $f^*L\simeq dL$ to yield
+which combines with the given isomorphism $f^\star L\simeq dL$ to yield

 This defines a canonical section

 which we call the \emph{resultant section} (see Corollary~\ref{cor:ResPolar} below for the choice of terminology).